Let’s go to Maheshwar महेश्वर to #Xplorebharat

 Among the many ghats in Maheshwar Peshwa, phanse, and Ahilya are the most well known.
 Chants of Om Namah Shivay fill in the air.

-A short walk around the fort and you can visit and seek blessings in many temples along the ghats like Ek Mukhi Dutta Temple, Sahastrarjun Temple, Sri Somavamsha Sahasrarjuna temple, Rajrajeshwari Temple, the temple of eleven Akhand Jyoti Deepak (eternal flame lamp), Ahilyeshwara temple, Baneshwar Mahadev Temple to name a few.
+Even more, a short walk around the fort and you can visit and seek blessings in many temples along the ghats.
+Like Ek Mukhi Dutta Temple, Sahastrarjun Temple, Sri Somavamsha Sahasrarjuna temple, Rajrajeshwari Temple, the temple of eleven Akhand Jyoti Deepak (eternal flame lamp), Ahilyeshwara temple, Baneshwar Mahadev Temple to name a few.

 Colorful boats lie moored on the ghats to take the tourists for a cruise on the waters of the Narmada.
-This boat ride took me in the bygone era and turned out to be a memorable experience
+Probably, this boat ride took me in the bygone era and turned out to be a memorable experience

-Towards 65 km east of Maheshwar lies Onkareshwar temple, which is one of the 12 most popular Shiv Lingam temples in India and towards 90 km is Mahakaleshwar another of the twelve Jyotirlingams of India.
+Towards 65 km east of Maheshwar lies Onkareshwar temple.
+It is one of the 12 most popular Shiv Lingam temples in India.
+Mahakaleshwar just 90 km from there is another of the twelve Jyotirlingams of India.
 So in my next visit will surely take you to both the jyotirlingas.

 The Maheshwari Saree